How to Sell a House By Owner in Minnesota (2026 Update)

 Additionally, federal and Minnesota disclosure laws require you to provide buyers with several specific notices.
 If you fail to provide these disclosures, the buyer has a legal right to cancel the contract.
 With Houzeo’s Gold plan, you get all disclosures automatically assigned based on your MLS.

-4. Condominium & Cooperative Resales: You must provide the condo’s governing documents, like the declaration, bylaws, and the most recent financial report.
-The buyer then has 3 business days to cancel the contract, if they wish to.
+4. Condominium & Cooperative Resales: You must provide the buyer with the declaration, bylaws, rules, and the most recent financial report.
+Per MN Statute § 515B.4-108, the buyer has a 10-day statutory right to cancel the contract after receiving these documents, regardless of how many business days have passed.

 Minnesota law explicitly states that a seller does not have to disclose certain “stigmatizing” events.
 You don’t have to disclose if the home was the site of a homicide, suicide, death, or if a previous occupant had HIV or AIDS.